ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 User should login to the Admin portal and Download this KIT and initiate the installation process.

    **Build Process:**
-    The standard Jenkin build process would be followed to generate the Registration client docker image and the generated binary would be placed in to the
+    The standard Jenkin build process would be followed to generate the Registration client docker image and the generated docker image would be placed in to the MOISP Private repository.
-    MOISP JFrog repository.

     The Docker image contains the Derby database jar, authentication setup script, initial table creation and few insert script.
     - Initial Script contains: